maxtoroq/DbExtensions/docs/api/DbExtensions/SqlTable_1/Add.md

 SqlTable&lt;TEntity>.Add Method
 ===============================
-Recursively executes INSERT commands for the specified *entity* and all it's one-to-one and one-to-many associations.
+Recursively executes INSERT commands for the specified *entity* and all its one-to-one and one-to-many associations.
 Recursion can be disabled by setting [EnableInsertRecursion][1] to false.

 **Namespace:** [DbExtensions][2]
 **Assembly:** DbExtensions (in DbExtensions.dll)